0xukhezo/algorand/README.md

 # Algorand Watcher

 Algorand Watcher is a simple yet powerful tool designed to monitor Algorand account addresses and provide notifications when their state changes.
-This project includes a REST API for managing the watched accounts and obtaining their current states.
+This project includes a REST API to manage the watched accounts and obtain their current states.

 ## Features